TianzeTang0504/UKAN-EP/README.md

 ### Competetion Evaluating

 This competetion use lesion-wise dice and hausdorff distance to evaluate models.
 This method emphasizes accuracy at the overall lesion level.
 Violently punish lesions that fail to be detected and lesions that do not exist.
-You can find the code [here](https://github.com/rachitsaluja/BraTS-2023-Metrics/tree/main).
+You can find the offical code [here](https://github.com/rachitsaluja/BraTS-2023-Metrics/tree/main).
+The label changes in 2024 so we need to make the code suitable for 2024 dataset.
+You can find this code in ./metrics.

 ![](https://github.com/TianzeTang0504/Brats-2024-Task1/blob/main/pngs/lesion.png)